orb-community/orb/kind/README.md

 ## Updating inflight service with recent development

-If you want to change a service, lets say you added some logs to the fleet service, after commiting the changes, add this
+If you want to change a service, lets say you added some logs to the fleet service, before commiting the changes, add this
 ```shell
 SERVICE=fleet make build_docker
 ```